 Energy Solutions That Work For Remote Communities.

-We provide communities with the resources required to transition to clean energy systems for electricity, heating, and transportation.
-We believe in empowering the communities we work with by ensuring that energy systems maximize benefit to the community, through economic development, job creation, waste management, and environmental stewardship.
+We provide communities with the resources required to transition to clean energy systems and develop sustainable housing.
+We believe in empowering the communities we work with by ensuring that each project maximizes benefit to the community, through economic development, job creation, waste management, and environmental stewardship.

 Seaside Pass is an Indigenous community with housing needs.
 They are considering plans for a community expansion project, lots need developing and the current housing stock is need of repairs.
 The capital projects and housing manager has a full workload and could use extra staff.